Hours and Admission

 What are the Café hours?
 The Norm restaurant hours?

-The Café is open Wednesdays, Fridays, Saturdays, and Sundays, 11 am‒5 pm, Thursdays, 11 am‒9:30 pm, and the first Saturday of every month (except September) until 10:30 pm.
-The Norm restaurant and bar is open Wednesdays and Fridays, noon‒4 pm, Thursdays, noon‒9 pm, Saturdays and Sundays, noon‒6 pm, and the first Saturday of every month (except September), noon‒10 pm.
+The Café is open Wednesdays, Fridays, Saturdays, and Sundays, 11 am‒5 pm, Thursdays, 11 am‒9:30 pm, and the first Saturday of every month (except January and September) until 10:30 pm.
+The Norm restaurant and bar is open Wednesdays and Fridays, noon‒4 pm, Thursdays, noon‒9 pm, Saturdays and Sundays, noon‒6 pm, and the first Saturday of every month (except January and September), noon‒10 pm.

 Does my admission to the Museum also give me access to Brooklyn Botanic Garden?